Coronavirus: LA County reports 14,418 new COVID cases, 102 deaths as pandemic worsens

 ICU capacity drops to 0% in Southern California as state reports 379 new deaths, shattering record

-The new cases bring the county's total to 580,325.
-Since the start of the pandemic, 8,664 deaths have been reported in L.A.
-County.
+L.A.
+County's new cases bring its total to 580,325.
+Since the start of the pandemic, 8,664 deaths have been reported in the county.

 In light of such numbers, a coalition of labor unions is calling on county leaders to enact a monthlong shutdown that would include curfews and the temporary shuttering of non-essential businesses.